Our eligibility checklist

 - None of your appointed account signatories can be related.
 This is to act as a safeguard against fraud or misuse of charitable funds under the organisation’s control.

-- If your organisation's core work (as stated in your governing document), or the project you are applying to us for, includes work with children and/or vulnerable adults it must have an appropriate Safeguarding Policy and Procedures (setting out how the policy is implemented) in place prior to application.
-This must as a minimum cover the following:
+If your organisation's core work (as stated in your governing document), or the project you are applying to us for, includes work with children and/or vulnerable adults, it must have an appropriate Safeguarding Policy and Procedures setting out how the policy is implemented in place before application.
+This must, as a minimum, cover the following:

 - Recruitment and selection of employees and volunteers

 - Employee and volunteer induction and training in safeguarding